-Meeting with Juliette Martin for the International Day of Women and Girls in Science
+Meeting with Juliette Martin for the International Women’s Day

-For the International Day of Women and Girls in Science, Seqens has decided to highlight the career path of female scientists working within the group.
+For the International Women’s day, SEQENS has decided to highlight the career path of female scientists working within the group.
 Meet Juliette Martin, director of the R&D center Protéus by Seqens.

 What is your job as Protéus by Seqens Director?